thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 But what if we wanted to set more than one attribute at a time?
-XML rules do not allow you to set an attribute twice in a tag, so `th:attr` will take a comma-separated list of assignations, like:
+XML rules do not allow you to set an attribute twice in a tag, so `th:attr` will take a comma-separated list of assignments, like:

 ```html
 <img src="../../images/gtvglogo.png" th:attr="src=@{/images/gtvglogo.png},title=#{logo},alt=#{logo}" />